-The AMS will take reasonable steps to correct your personal information where the information is not accurate or up-to-date.
-From time-to-time, we will ask you to verify your personal information held by the AMS is correct and up-to-date.
-You may also request that we correct or update your information, and you should make such requests in writing to the AMS Practice Manager, firstname.lastname@example.org.
+Our practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
+From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
+You may also request that we correct or update your information, and you should make such requests in writing to the Chief Executive Officer, eg an email address.

-The AMS take complaints and concerns regarding privacy seriously.
-You should express any privacy concerns you may have in writing or by completing complaints form which is available from reception or on our website.
-We will then attempt to resolve it in accordance with our complaint resolution procedure.
-All complaints should be sent to: email@example.com or addressed to the AMS Practice Manager, PO Box 1174, Strawberry Hills, NSW 2012.
-Telephone: (02) 9319 5823.
-The turnaround timeframe for responding to complaints is 2 working days.
+We take complaints and concerns regarding privacy seriously.
+You should express any privacy concerns you may have in writing.
+We will then attempt to resolve it in accordance with our resolution procedure.
+Provide contact firstname.lastname@example.org; or by telephone on: 02 9319 5823.
+Turnaround is usually 30 days of your complaint handling process.

-You may also contact the Office of the Australian Information Commissioner (OAIC).
-Generally the OAIC will require you to give them time to respond, before they will investigate.
-For further information visit www.oaic.gov.au or call the OAIC on 1300 336 002.
+You may also contact the OAIC.
+Generally, the OAIC will require you to give them time to respond before they investigate.
+For further information visit www.oaic.gov.au or call the OAIC on 1300 363 992.